Heather-meatherall/WhenAreTheJaysOn/README.md

 # [Are The Jays On](https://arethejayson.vercel.app/)

-A website to help Blue Jay fans find out when the jays are playing.
+A website to help Blue Jays fans find out when the Jays are playing.
 Powered by MLD Stats API and so many Loonie Dogs